Agoric/agoric-sdk/packages/swing-store/docs/transcriptstore.md

 This results in a single open or "current" span for each active vat, and a series of historical spans.
 For operational purposes, we only care about the current span.
 But to support some potential deep-replay needs, the transcriptStore can retain data about earlier spans.

-The SQLite database has one table that tracks transcript spans.
-All vatIDs and incarnations are stored in the same table, whose schema is `(vatID, startPos, endPos, hash, isCurrent, incarnation)`.
+The SQLite database has one table that tracks transcript spans, named `transcriptSpans`.
+All vatIDs and incarnations are stored in the same table, whose schema is `(vatID TEXT, startPos INTEGER, endPos INTEGER, hash TEXT, isCurrent INTEGER, incarnation INTEGER)`. `startPos` and `endPos` define a zero-based range over the sequence of all deliveries into a vat (the former inclusive and the latter exclusive, such that e.g. `startPos=0` and `endPos=3` would encompass the first three deliveries, with positions 0, 1, and 2).

-A separate table tracks the items themselves, with a schema of `(vatID, position, item, incarnation)`.
-This table has one row per transcript item, each of which is "owned" by a single span.
+A separate table named `transcriptItems` tracks the items themselves, with a schema of `(vatID TEXT, position INTEGER, item TEXT, incarnation INTEGER)`.
+This table has one row per transcript item, each of which is "owned" by a single span with matching values for `vatID` and `incarnation` and having `startPos <= position` and `endPos > position`.
 Each span owns multiple items (typically 200, but it depends upon how frequently the kernel rolls over new spans).

 In the future, historical spans may be compressed, and their item rows replaced with a single compressed blob in the span record.
 This would reduce the space needed without actually pruning the data.